alexpeits/harg/README.md

 # Roadmap

 - Better errors using `optparse-applicative`'s internals
-- Be able to provide and get back the same type for multiple subcommands (useful for testing)
+- ~~Be able to provide and get back the same type for multiple subcommands~~
 - Integrate config files (e.g. JSON using `aeson`)

 # Credits